adelian14/Menu-class/README.md

 Let me walk you through an example to demonstrate how to add functionality to the menu.
 </br>
 </br>
-Consider a program that functions as a calculator, offering options to add, subtract, multiply, or divide two numbers.
+Consider a program that functions as a simple calculator, offering options to add, subtract, multiply, or divide two numbers.
 </br>
 Here's how to build the menu for this application.
 ```cpp